Go to content

 PDF file: Inside our zero carbon homes (925KB)

 Most computers will open PDF files automatically.
 If not, you may need to download Adobe Reader.
 To do this, please visit the Adobe website.

 Greenwatt Way is a project designed to make sure that we are well equipped to deliver the energy that you need in a reliable and sustainable way all the way to 2050 and beyond.

-For more information visit our zero carbon homes micro site or follow Greenwatt Way on Twitter.
+For more information follow Greenwatt Way on Twitter.

 *"We" means the SSE Group, of which SSE Energy Supply Ltd and SSE Generation Ltd are members.
 SSE Generation Ltd generates more renewable electricity than any other energy company in the UK.Based on installed capacity - see SSE Annual Report 2012 (May 2012) and Digest of United Kingdom Energy Statistics.